great-expectations/great_expectations/docs/guides/expectations/how_to_use_self_initializing_expectations.md

 #### Using `auto=True`

-Self-initializing Expectations automate this sort of calculation across batches.
+Auto-initializing Expectations automate this sort of calculation across batches.
 To perform the same calculation described above (the mean ranges across the 12 Batches in the 2018 taxi data) the only thing you need to do is run the Expectation with `auto=True`

 ```python title="Python script/Jupyter notebook" file=../../../tests/integration/docusaurus/expectations/self_initializing_expectations/self_initializing_expect_column_mean_to_be_between.py#L79-L81
 ```